WhelanLabs/andrew/fetchers/index_fetcher/README.txt

 ## Fetch VIX data.

-use https://finance.yahoo.com/quote/%5EVIX/history/ to fetch the CSV contents.
+Use https://finance.yahoo.com/quote/%5EVIX/history/ to fetch the CSV contents.
 In order to refresh this content, find the "download" link on the page, copy the link, and modify it to set "period1" to zero, and "period2" to a bigger number.
 The following is an example of a modified URL where the leading one in the